top of page

 I co-created a public service video with the National Institute on Drug Abuse.

-Two of my paintings are prominently featured in the opening credits in the two-part documentary Listen to the Silence: Women Trapped In The Opioid Epidemic which airs on ABC affiliated stations nationwide and soon on PBS.
+Two of my paintings are prominently featured in the opening credits in the two-part documentary Listen to the Silence: Women Trapped In The Opioid Epidemic which aired on ABC affiliated stations nationwide and soon on PBS.
 These were produced by the six-time Emmy Award winning Diva Communications with whom I collaborate.

 .